xbeat/Machine-Learning/README.md

 Introduction to Neural Networks

 Neural networks are computational models inspired by the human brain.
 They consist of interconnected nodes (neurons) organized in layers, designed to recognize patterns and solve complex problems.

+## Effective Model Deployment in Machine Learning

+Introduction to Model Deployment

+Model deployment in machine learning is the process of making a trained model available for use in a production environment.
+It's a critical step that transforms theoretical work into practical applications, enabling real-time predictions and automated decision-making across various industries.

 ## Time Series Analysis with Neural-Prophet